RunaCapital/awesome-oss-alternatives/README.md

 Also checkout the [ROSS index](https://runacap.com/ross-index/): fastest-growing open-source startups, every quarter.

+## Criterion to be added

 Here we add only open-source projects that satisfy the following criteria:
-1. Project must be commercial (it has paid offering or explicitly states willingnes to add paid features in the future)
+1. Project must be commercial (paid offering, willingness to add paid features, funding)
 2. Project must have a closed-sourced competitor (well-known company or product that at least shares a subset of features with the project)
 3. Project must be a startup (private independent company founded less than 10 years ago and raised less than $100M in total known funding)